 Volivoli Beach Resort

-Step into the heart of Fiji for an energising mix of watersport activities at this family owned and operated resort.
-You’ll also have the chance to sample Fijian culture at at traditional dancing performances and discover shipwrecks and marine life with one of the great diving packages the resort has to offer.
+Step into the heart of Fiji for an energising mix of watersport activities at this family-owned and operated resort.
+Apart from being one of the best places to stay in Fiji, if you’re looking for things to do, here you’ll also have the chance to sample Fijian culture at traditional dancing performances and discover shipwrecks and marine life with one of the great diving packages the resort has to offer.

 Fiji boasts such a wide range of experiences, you might find it hard to know where to begin – that’s where we come in.
-From adrenaline-junkie adventure seeker to the more subdued traveller, from the annual family trip to corporate conference, or even those just looking for a romantic escape, there is something for everyone in Fiji.
+Whether you’re a self-confessed adrenaline junkie or a subdued traveller; or if you’re here for a romantic escape, an annual family trip or a corporate conference, there is something for everyone in Fiji.

-Take the road less travelled with Fiji’s original Off-Road Cave Safari.
-Journey through the Sigatoka Valley and cross the mighty Sigatoka River in a modern day bilibili where you’ll be transported to Fiji’s largest cave system.
-Tours start from $77 for kids, and $162 for adults.
+Take the road less travelled with Fiji’s Off-Road Cave Safari.
+Journey through the Sigatoka Valley and cross the mighty Sigatoka River in a modern-day bilibili where you’ll be transported to Fiji’s largest cave system.

 Flyboarding in Fiji

 Feel an adrenaline rush like no other with Hydro Sports Fiji.
-Offered in 15 minute, 30 minute and 1 hour sessions, you can soar to new heights with this unique experience available at the Shangri-La Fijian Resort and Spa.
-Sessions start at FJ $150 per person.
+Offering 15-, 30-minute or one-hour sessions, here you can soar to new heights with this unique experience available at the Shangri-La Fijian Resort and Spa.

 Tropical Fiji Tour